 Green Cards for Family Members

-- Stepparents- the marriage must have happened before the child was 18 years of age.
+●Stepparents- the marriage must have occurred before the child was 18 years of age.

-There are green cards that are provided to additional relatives of U.S. citizens and green card holders, denoted as preference relatives.
-These generally have longer wait periods as only 480,000 of these green cards are provided to preference relatives each year.
-These are given on a first come first served basis; the wait usually ranges from 3 to 24 years.
-The siblings of U.S. citizens usually are the longest to wait.
+There are green cards that are given out to other relatives of U.S. citizens and green card holders, referred to as preference relatives.
+These generally have longer wait periods as only 480,000 of these green cards are given out to preference relatives each year.
+These are given on a first come first served basis; the wait tends to range from three to 24 years.
+The siblings of U.S. citizens usually wait the longest.
 Below are the preferences:

-- Children of a U.S. citizen who are 21 years of age or older and not married
+●Unmarried children of a U.S. citizen who are 21 years of age or older

-- Spouses and children that aren’t married of a green card holder
+●Spouses and unmarried children of a green card holder

 Green Card for Certain Job Skills

-There are an overall number of 140,000 green cards available every year for those with certain job skills that are needed in the U.S. For those who receive a job offer from a U.S. business, the company itself must either sponsor or assist the non-citizen in obtaining green card status.
+There are a total of 140,000 green cards available every year for those with certain job skills that are needed in the U.S. For those who receive a job offer from a U.S. business, the company itself must either sponsor or assist the non-citizen in obtaining green card status.
 Below are the preferences for job skill:

-- People with surprising ability in the science, arts, business, education, or athletics; exceptional professors and researchers; and managers/executives of multinational companies.
+●People of extraordinary ability in the arts, science, education, business, or athletics; exceptional professors and researchers; and managers/executives of multinational companies.

 Green Card for Refugees

-The U.S. government will also offer refugee status to those who are in fear of or have experienced persecution within their country of origin based on religion, nationality, race, political beliefs, or membership in a certain social group.
+The U.S. government will also offer refugee status to those who are in fear of or have experienced persecution in their home country based on religion, nationality, race, political beliefs, or membership in a certain social group.
 Green cards can be issued to refugees after they have been in the U.S. for one year.